-- Provide additional expertise or a second opinion by reviewing routine x-rays, ultrasounds, etc.
+- Provide additonal expertise or a second opinioin by reviewing s-rays, ultrasounds, etc.

-- Assist in performing biopsies or fine needle aspirates
+- Assist in performing biopsies or fine need aspirates

 Some general practices have board certified veterinary radiologists on staff within their own hospitals.
-In other cases, general practitioners will consult with or refer patients to veterinary radiologists at referral practices.
+In other cases, general practitioners will consult with or refer patients to veterinary radiologists at referral practices such as VCA VREC.
 While many general practitioners routinely take radiographs or offer ultrasonography in their own practices, board certified radiologists are frequently needed for additional consultation.
 Thanks to the magic of telemedicine, veterinary radiologists can also review images and offer consultation remotely to any practice via the Internet.

 When a pet needs a CT scan, an MRI, or radiation treatment, these types of sophisticated medical services typically can be obtained at veterinary imaging referral centers or university sites staffed by boarded specialists.
 Due to the expense of the equipment and the specialized training required, these types of services are generally available only at such referral facilities.

 While your general practitioner veterinarian can handle many aspects of your pet's care, just as in human medicine, there is sometimes a need for the attention of a specialist to either take over the pet's treatment or work in tandem with the doctor as veterinary radiologists typically do.
 You can be assured that a veterinarian who knows when to refer you and your pet for more specialized diagnostic work or treatment is one that is caring and committed to ensuring that your pet receives the highest standard of medical care for his or her problem.

 Will My Regular Veterinarian Still Be Involved In My Pet's Care?